Conditional Drop Down List in Excel (Create, Sort and Use)

 Read More: Excel Formula Based on Drop-Down List

-3. Construct Multiple Conditional Drop Down Lists in Excel
+Method 3 – Construct Multiple Conditional Drop-Down Lists in Excel

 In our data table, we’ve added a new column with the RAM header.
 We’ll create two conditional drop-down lists here in Cells D17 and D18, one is for RAM and another one is for the smartphone model.
-It means we’ll select the available RAM first from the drop-down list based on the selected smartphone brand and then the corresponding smartphone models will show up in the second dependent drop-down.
+Once we select the available RAM first from the drop-down list based on the selected smartphone brand, the corresponding smartphone models will show up in the second dependent drop-down.

 Construct Multiple Conditional Drop Down Lists in Excel

-➤ Select Cell C16 and open the Data Validation dialogue box.
+• Select Cell C16 and open Data Validation.

 Construct Multiple Conditional Drop Down Lists in Excel